noconnor29/CodonAnalysis/README.md

         ```

 ## Procedure
-Given a DNA sequence (~1k bases), an end tag, and an optional start tag...
+Given a DNA sequence (~1k bases), a start tag/codon, and an stop tag/codon...
-1. Read DNA sequence base-wise downstream (5' to 3') until end tag sequence is identified
+1. Read DNA sequence base-wise in the specified direction
-2. Move reading frame upsteam from end tag in 3-base (codon) increments
-3. Within the frame, bases are read downstream to identify codon and/or amino acid (AA).
-Append codon/AA to beginning of list of codons/AA.
-    * areas of low sequence fidelity ("uncalled bases") will require error handling
-4. Repeat Steps 2 & 3 until...
-    - start tag (if supplied) is reached (i.e. indicies [0-2] = start tag), or
-    - beginning of sequence is reached
+2. Identify location of start tag
+3. Beginning with start tag, translate DNA sequence into amino acids.
+4. Continue translation until stop tag/stop codon reached
+5. Report following data points:
+    * Original sequence
+    * DNA sequence from start to stop
+    * AA sequence from start to stop
+    * In-frame? yes/no

 ## Resources
 1. [DNA to Protein in Python 3](https://www.geeksforgeeks.org/dna-protein-python-3/)